dRBreslove/Circle/Circle/README.md

 ### SyncMode

 SyncMode is a special feature that enables synchronized VR experiences when circle members physically meet in the same location.
-This feature requires specific physical setup:
+The sync process happens between two members at a time:

+1. **Two-Member Sync Process**
+   - User One streams:
+     - Main Display: White background with red dot in the center
+     - Floating Frame: White screen with red dot
+   - User Two streams:
+     - Main Display: White background with red dot in the center
+     - Floating Frame: White screen with red dot

+2. **Sync Point Alignment**
+   - When all four red dots are perfectly centered:
+     - Two dots in User One's view (main display and floating frame)
+     - Two dots in User Two's view (main display and floating frame)
+   - A ContinuomSync is automatically created
+   - The sync point (0,0,0,0,0,0,0,0) is established

-1. **Physical Setup**
+3. **Physical Setup**
-   - All members must be physically present in the same location
    - Devices must be laid out side by side on a flat surface
    - Devices must be at distance 0 (touching or very close to each other)
-   - This physical arrangement becomes the center (0,0,0,0,0,0,0,0) of the shared Continuom space
+   - This physical arrangement becomes the center of the shared Continuom space

-2. **Sync Process**
-   - Members confirm their devices are properly laid out
-   - Each device's position is measured relative to the center point
-   - The system establishes the shared sync point at (0,0,0,0,0,0,0,0)
-   - All subsequent positions and movements are calculated relative to this physical center point

-3. **Synchronized VR Experience**
+4. **Synchronized VR Experience**
    - All members see the same A-Frame scene
    - Member positions are represented as colored cubes
    - Connection lines show the relationships between members